dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Rewards Distribution.md

 Track the holders of each token type so we know when you're the last ?
 Or just count the number of holders ?

+Negative rewards need to be accounted for.

+Whenever you deposit, we store the total and how much you put in.
+Whenever you withdraw, we take what you put in,
+We store what the reward pool is (plus or minus) what the total balance of the contract is, and what you put in.
+When you withdraw, we take what you have, what the total balance is, and what the reward pool is at.

+Principle is that you should gain or lose your portion of what you had in the contract before withdrawing.